RedPenguin101/qniform2/docs/DevDiary.md

 ```

 To start I put in functionality to select a system: you click it and the others, if any, are hidden, and the selected one spans the screen.

+### Tutorials
+I want the 'try' functionality to act like a tutorial, guiding the user through the process.

+First, making the 'tutorial' text a bit more distinguised from 'normal' text.
+I just made it Blue and Italic.

+I also put some 'reactivity' in there.
+For example, before the user has set up a new system, they are shown the "Add new system by..." text.
+But after a system is created, they are told to select the system by clicking it instead.

+I think this will need to be expanded a lot, to the extent of having some global state tracking the users progress through the tutorial.